ben-arnao/StoRM/README.md

 # stochasticmutatortuner
-A hyperparameter tuner for intractable optimization problems (Neural Network)
+A hyperparameter tuner for high-dimensional, categorical-parametered, intractable optimization problems (Neural Network)

 # Motivations of this tuner